Hampton Roads Transit: Retired fleet

-Traffix
+Traffix TDM program

-Traffix is a grant-funded program provided by Hampton Roads Transit.
-It encourages citizens throughout Hampton Roads to use alternative forms of transportation that reduces use of single occupancy vehicles.
-Traffix oversees and promotes regional commuter initiatives, including carpooling and remote work, by reaching out to area employers.
+HRT provides the Traffix Transportation demand management program.
+It encourages people to use forms of transportation that other than single occupancy cars.
+Traffix oversees and promotes regional commuter initiatives, including carpooling and remote work by reaching out to area employers.
 Some of its key clients include the U.S. Navy, Northrop Grumman, Wal-mart, and Canon.
 To date, Traffix has removed nearly 800 vehicles off the road and has saved consumers over 600,000 gallons of gas and over $1.8 million in vehicle related expenses.